cmry/cmry.github.io/_posts/2015-05-06-twitter-python.md

 ...
 {% endhighlight %}

 Note that this assumes that you want pagination anyway; there is no real reason to call the method without a cursor.
 In normal code, it is just a tad neater to omit this if you do not need multiple pages.
 This implies, however, that it will **always** retrieve the entire object.
 If you decide that someone with 1000 friends has only a relevant slice of the first or last 200, then it's best to alter the code.
+Moreover, though the methods have very similar functionality their 'pre-sets' (`count`, field calls) make it so that abstraction was avoided on purpose.

 # Handling Rate Limits

-Either way, these functions do not have real added value, and we will quickly run into the [API rate limits](https://dev.twitter.com/rest/public/rate-limits) as we have them set up now.
+Either way, these functions do not have real added value as-is, and we will quickly run into the [API rate limits](https://dev.twitter.com/rest/public/rate-limits) as we have them set up now.
 That's why I implemented a waiting function to correct for both processing time and amount of queries allowed per 15 minutes.
 The current version looks a bit horrible, but the general idea is as follows:

 {% highlight python %}
 from time import sleep, strftime, time